tallwh024-dev/sector-etf-outperformance/README.md

 **Implemented by:** Jackson Wang
 **Model:** Gradient Boosting Classifier

-This repository only includes my Gradient Boosting work and the data preparation steps needed to reproduce that model.
-It does not include other group members' model implementations.
+This repository includes my Gradient Boosting work and the data preparation steps needed to reproduce that model.

 ## Project overview